rdrcelic/event_sourcing_poc/README.md

 # Event sourcing POC
 This is playground to understand event sourcing.

-Project defines Account behaviour object and after recognised behaviours tries to declare events.
-As account state changes, events are stored in Account own newChanges collection, which in turn is persisted in event source repository.
-Every time Account object persisted, newChanges are appended to event source repository.
-Account object knows how to recreate its instance from the collection of events (state changes) ever applied on that object.

 ## What is event sourcing patter good for?
 Object as an Entity is mutable, means it is chaning over time and these changes may be cause from various reasons (clients, events, etc.).
 This fact makes it harder to model persistency of such entities in distributed and scalable environment - we will offten have to deal with